 Charities gained traction all over the world by use of the Internet.
 Unfortunately, fraudulent charity campaigns prey on the flaws in cybersecurity during difficult times of crises.1 Avoid clicking on campaign links via e-mail in the unfortunate event it is a phishing2 attempt.
 Perform the due diligence of verifying the charity’s legitimacy through resources such as Charity Navigator and the BBB’s Give.org.

-While remote work could become the norm for most of the workforce long after the pandemic has ended because of strides technology has taken, this “new normal” endured issues at the beginning of the initial global lockdowns.
-Zoom Video Communications’ subscribership increased exponentially from 10 million daily users in December 2019 to hosting 300 million meeting participants per day in March 2020.3 As a result, video hijacking, or “Zoom-bombing,” propagated throughout the Zoom system as a result of meeting IDs and passwords being posted publicly.
+As a result of the increase in video conferences and work from home, video hijacking, or “Zoom-bombing,” is something to be aware of.
 Across video-conferencing services, maintain privacy when sharing credentials to avoid any unwanted visitors by sending these credentials directly to your meeting participants.
 In other words, do not under any circumstance share such sensitive information on any public or social media platforms.

 Suppose your Trust Point advisory team needs account information from you to process a request.
 We will never request for you to provide this through standard email.
 There are many instances when cybercriminals break into an e-mail address and spend time reviewing these interactions between their target and external parties; this is known as a spoofing5 attack.
 As a result, cybercriminals have requested funds using information found within these everyday interactions.
 If you ever have a question about the legitimacy of a request, it is preferable to call your Relationship Manager.

 5. Be Cautious of the word “Free”